taverntesting/taverntesting.github.io/documentation.md

           options:
             verify_signature: false
     save:
-      body:
       # Saves a jwt token returned as 'token' in the body as 'jwt'
       # in the test configuration for use in future tests
       $ext:
         function: tavern.testutils.helpers:validate_jwt
         extra_kwargs:
           jwt_key: "token"
           options:
             verify_signature: false

 - name: Get user information
   request: